 In order to accomplish the most thorough evaluation of teachers possible with regard to the mission of the school, addressing both the academic and career prep focus areas of the total instructional program, PCA will develop and use an evaluation system which takes into account the unique elements of both fields of classroom and field-based instruction.
-This system will be based partly on the NC Educator Evaluation System but will also draw from the former NC Teacher Performance Appraisal System and other evaluation Charlotte Danielson's Teaching. systems such as Framework for Administration will relv on formal announced classroom observations including pre- and post-observation conferences, informal drop-in observations, and frequent walk-through snapshot observations as well as teacher-generated self-evaluation and personal development plans as parts of the total annual evaluation cycle.
-Administrators and other observers will place a high priority on frequent dialogue with teachers in order to both mentor and coach them to instill a climate of professionalism and collegiality.
+This system will be based partly on the NC Educator Evaluation System but will also draw from the former NC Teacher Performance Appraisal System and other evaluation Charlotte Danielson's such Framework as Administration will rely on formal announced classroom observations including pre- and post-observation conferences, informal drop-in observations, and frequent walk-through snapshot observations as well as teacher-generated self-evaluation and personal development plans as parts of the total annual evaluation cycle.
+Administrators and other observers will place a high priority on frequent dialogue with teachers in order to both mentor and coach them to instill a climate of professionalism collegiality.
 Peer observations will be encouraged and, in some cases, assigned.